cs3216/cs3216.github.io/assignments/mobile/index.md

 the new `analytics.js` snippet, part of Universal Analytics.

-If your application's interface is predominantly built with a JavaScript MVC framework, it is very likely that you have a Single Page Application; one html page with all transitions handled by JavaScript code.
+If your application's interface is predominantly built with a JavaScript MVC framework, it is very likely that you have a Single-Page Application; one html page with all transitions handled by JavaScript code and URLs managed by HTML5 `pushState` API.
 Pages can still be tracked using Virtual Pageviews by executing the following code instead.
 Refer to
 <https://developers.google.com/analytics/devguides/collection/analyticsjs/single-page-applications>
 for more information.